 Bad Smart Goal Example: I want to my increase my Thought Leadership Seminars

-Good Smart Goal Example: I want to increase next quarters Thought Leadership seminars by 15%
+Good Smart Goal Example for Work: I want to increase next quarters Thought Leadership seminars by 15%

 - Set Achievable Goals